GlobalFishingWatch/GFW_technical_documentation/BigQuery-datasets.md

 + **Description:** This dataset contains the final output from the AIS pipeline.
 The tables in this dataset are intended to be shared with GFW partners and the public.

-+ **When to use:** This dataset is the primary dataset to use for analysis by GFW staff and external users.
++ **When to use:** This dataset is the primary dataset to use for AIS-based analyses by GFW staff and external users.

 ## Non-AIS Pipelines